jorgegorka/alvareznavarro/src/pages/posts/post-343.md

 date: '2018-04-27T13:16:00+00:00'
 slug: '/blog/2018/5/when-hiring-developers-dont-be-rude-and-dont-request-a-test-code'
 tags: ["hiring", "test code"]
-category: 'web development'
+category: 'web-development'
 excerpt: "Requesting developers to do a test code is a common practice.
 But it's rude and it makes you look like an amateur recruiter."
-draft: false
+draft: true
 headerImage:
 ---
 If you are a developer you've probably done a test code at least once in your life.
 A lot of companies request this as a mandatory step in the hiring process.
 Those tests involve spending 4/5 hours, sometimes even more, writing code that solves a useless problem.